Celebrating our adults

-We regularly show our appreciation by nominating our volunteers for the association’s national awards for outstanding and excellent service and we present awards for milestoones in length of service too.
+We regularly show our appreciation by nominating our volunteers for the association’s national awards for outstanding and excellent service and we present awards for mile stones in length of service too.

-Very soon we will proudly launch our own county recognition awards to help ensure that all our volunteers are recognised, valued and celebrated.
+Our own county recognition awards helps ensure all our volunteers have the opportunity to be recognised, valued and celebrated.